rashadalh/HeatMarket/README.md

 Hi there!
 For our Consensus easyA hackathon project, we are building a prediction market for the weather available on the EVM Bitcoin chain Rootstock.
 In particular, we are focused on a prediction market for the Heat.
 Thermal efficiency is a billion dollar issue in the energy sector, after a certain heat, the plant lose exponentially in efficiency.
 Weather company weight their prediction and monetize them, enregy companies hedge with pricing insurance options.

 Traders can bet if it will be above or below a particular temperature.
-Bets are simple "Will the high temperature tomorrow in [X] be above or below 65 degrees?", and trader's can buy or sell YES or NO.
+Bets are simple "Will the high temperature tomorrow in [X] be above or below [Y] degrees?", and trader's can buy or sell YES or NO.

 To price the odds, we simply state that the price of YES is the ratio of YES VOTES / (YES VOTES + NO VOTES).
 Thus as more people buy yes, this increases the number of votes on YES.
 The odds of winning are implied by the market as YES VOTES / (YES VOTES + NO VOTES).